taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 export default App;
 ~~~~~~~~

-- the `SearchStories` component is a connected component, the next step is to implement that component
-- first, you start with a plain React component that has a form, input field and button
+The `SearchStories` component will be a connected component.
+The next step is to implement that component.
+First, you start with a plain React component that has a form, input field and button.

 {title="src/components/SearchStories.js",lang="javascript"}
 ~~~~~~~~
 import React, { Component } from 'react';
 import Button from './Buttons';

-const applyQueryState = query => () => ({
-  query
-});

 class SearchStories extends Component {
   constructor(props) {